khulnasoft/kexample/docker-logs/README.md

-# Docker Logs to Kengine
+# Docker Logs to Baselime

-This example shows how to send Docker logs to Kengine using Fluentd.
+This example shows how to send Docker logs to Baselime using Fluentd.

-## How to use Kengine with Docker?
+## How to use Baselime with Docker?
-Please read the [documentation](https://kengine.khulnasoft.com/docs/sending-data/docker/) to understand the process in details.
+Please read the [documentation](https://baselime.io/docs/sending-data/docker/) to understand the process in details.

 ## Using Docker Compose
 If manage your containers with Docker Compose, you can use the provided `docker-compose.yml`